 · Pine Valley Meadows

 These special places are preserved for future generations to enjoy, thanks to the vision and dedication of the landowners who recognized their land was important to the larger community.
 They permanently protected their privately-owned open land with the voluntary conservation options offered by a land trust...conservation easements.

 The Virgin River Land Preservation Association is a community-based 501(c)3 nonprofit land trust working to preserve lands with recreational, scenic, ecological, agricultural, and other conservation values in the Virgin River basin.
 We offer alternatives to land use regulation that are voluntary, meet the needs of the private property owner, and permanently protect open land.
 These techniques include purchases of land or development rights at fair market value, tax deductions for charitable donations of land or conservation easements, and a unique combination of purchase and donation known as a “bargain sale.”

-Since our incorporation in 1993, we have helped landowners permanently conserve nearly 3700 acres of privately owned open lands.
+Since our incorporation in 1993, we have helped landowners permanently conserve over 4000 acres of privately owned open lands.